 The Hisense H8G is great for watching movies.
 It's able to display deep blacks and it has a full-array local dimming feature that further deepens any blacks.
 Also, 1080p content is upscaled almost as good as native 4k content.
 Sadly, the TV has some uniformity issues as there's a bit of dirty screen effect in the center, which is noticeable during panning shots.

 Good for TV shows.
 The Hisense H8G gets bright enough to combat glare, it has decent reflection handling, and it has okay built-in speakers.
 Unfortunately, it doesn't have wide viewing angles, so you lose image accuracy if you walk around while watching your favorite show.
-On the upside, the built-in Google Play Store has a massive selection of apps available, so you'll likely find the one you want.
+On the upside, the built-in Google Play Store has a massive selection of apps available, so you can likely find what you need.

 The Hisense H8G is good for watching sports.
 It has a good response time, with little motion blur behind fast-moving objects.
 If you place it in a bright room, it gets bright enough to combat glare and it has decent reflection handling.
 Unfortunately, the viewing angles are poor, so it's not ideal for watching the game with a big group of friends.
 There's also some dirty screen effect visible in the center, which could be distracting during sports.

-The Hisense H8G is a good choice to use as a PC monitor.
-It has a low input lag and it's able to display proper chroma 4:4:4, which is important for reading text.
-Sadly, it doesn't have wide viewing angles, so it's not ideal to place in a meeting room, but if you choose to use it as a PC monitor, it doesn't have the risk of permanent burn-in.
+The Hisense H8G is a good choice for use as a PC monitor.
+It has a low input lag and can display proper chroma 4:4:4, which is important for reading text.
+Sadly, it has narrow viewing angles, so the image can look inaccurate at the sides if you sit too close.
+It has decent reflection handling and gets bright enough to overcome glare.

-The Hisense H8G has a nice and simple design, similar to the H8F, with added hooks on the legs for cable management.
-The stand is made out of metal and you can change the position of the feet, which is a nice feature.
+The Hisense H8G has a nice and simple design, similar to the Hisense H8F.
+The stand is made out of metal, and you can change the position of the feet to accommodate smaller tables, which is a nice feature.